Papers

 On the Rate of Channel Polarization: An Overview

-In the paper "On the Rate of Channel Polarization," Arıkan and Telatar delve into the intricacies of channel polarization, a method leveraged to construct polar codes that achieve capacity over binary-input symmetric discrete memoryless channels (B-DMCs).
+In the paper "On the Rate of Channel Polarization," Arıkan and Telatar explore the intricacies of channel polarization, a method leveraged to construct polar codes that achieve capacity over binary-input symmetric discrete memoryless channels (B-DMCs).
 Polar codes are of significant importance as they offer a structured, provably capacity-achieving coding mechanism without relying on trial-and-error schemes.
 This paper advances previous research by elucidating the behavior of the probability of block decoding error for polar codes under successive cancellation decoding.

 Fundamental Contributions